-It stands to reason that we think that – as a password – “butterfly” is quite weak and “Bu7t3rf!y” is quite strong indeed.
+It stands to reason that we think that – like a password – “butterfly” is quite weak and “Bu7t3rf!y” is quite strong indeed.
 In truth, they are both very weak.
 First, it is a common method of obfuscation, one which people often use to get around the limitations of unique online names or in their online chat jargon.
 We’re quite used to it and can read it very easily.
 Second, this is a common word, chances are this person likes butterflies or it’s the name of their pet or favorite band.
 So long as the word itself can be obtained, it’s not that hard to stumble upon the right combination.
 So password complexity should not be confused with password obfuscation.
 If we did not kill off the “easy to remember” part, we’ve definitely done so now.
 But wait, it gets worse!

 Changing Your Passwords

-In their effort to keep the information safe, companies will often resort to an aggressive password policy, not only requiring certain lengths and complexity but often enough forcing their users to change the passwords every so often.
-One has to be careful with this concept however, because failing to understand the human behavior is actually making the security fence weaker.
-Of course there are times when requiring users to change their passwords would be required.
-Suspected data breach, burglary or even departure of a key IT personnel.
+In their effort to keep the information safe, companies will often resort to aggressive password policy, not only requiring certain lengths and complexity but often enough forcing their users to change the passwords every so often.
+One has to be careful with this concept however, because failing to understand human behavior is actually making the security fence weaker.
+Of course, there are times when requiring users to change their passwords would be required.
+Suspected data breach, burglary or even departure of key IT personnel.
 But if we force people to change more often than reasonably necessary, they will find a way to cope with this burden.
 And this will often lead to a house-of-cards security theater rather than proper protection.

 Password Recycling and Reuse

-With the amount of passwords we have to maintain it is not uncommon to use the same passwords – or slight variations thereof – protecting different resources.
+With the number of passwords we have to maintain it is not uncommon to use the same passwords – or slight variations thereof – protecting different resources.
 It is one way for us to cope with the sheer amount of them.
 While regrettable, it is understandable.